Near Extinction & Recovery

 These actions generated a lot of controversy.
 Meanwhile, the bison population continued to grow, as did state and federal pressure to keep brucellosis out of livestock.
 In 1995, the state of Montana sued the National Park Service for allowing bison to leave the park.
 After five years of litigation and mediation, the state of Montana and the federal government developed the Interagency Bison Management Plan (IBMP) to guide the management of bison in and around Yellowstone.
 As part of this plan, five agencies and three tribal entities work to sustain a wild, wide-ranging bison population and reduce the risk of brucellosis transmission from bison to cattle.

-In the decades since the IBMP was created, the bison population has ranged between 2,400 and 5,500 animals (the IBMP includes a population guideline of about 3,000 animals).
+In the decades since the IBMP was created, the bison population has ranged between 2,400 and 5,500 animals.
 There have been no cases of bison transmitting brucellosis directly to cattle, in part due to efforts by federal and state agencies to maintain separation between these animals.
-The state of Montana now allows bison to occupy some habitat adjacent to the park that was previously off-limits.
+The state of Montana now allows bison to occupy some habitat adjacent to the park that was previously off-limits, including year-round in some areas, which is a major conservation advancement.
 However, lack of tolerance for wild bison in most areas outside Yellowstone continues to limit the restoration of this iconic species.
 Large parts of their historic winter ranges are no longer available due to human development, and because states only allow limited numbers of bison in areas near the park.

 A Future for Bison